ASU is a gold-level Bicycle Friendly University, as designated by the League of American Bicyclists.

 West side of Lyceum Theater

-No service on weekends, during class breaks or on university holidays.
+- No service on weekends, class breaks or university holidays.

 Card-access bicycle parking